 The modern trench coat features a streamlined design that offers the added protection you need without all that excess fabric.
 Helly Hansen’s Utility Rain Parka hits at the mid-thigh for more protection against the elements without restricting your movement.
 The fabric is also an upgrade, using two layers of proprietary waterproof protection and fully taped seams to keep you dry and comfortable.
 The hood, waist, and cuffs can all be adjusted, and there are a variety of pockets—zippered high-up front hand pockets as well as lower pockets with snap flaps—that will carry everything you need for a day of exploration.
 But keep in mind, as with most trench styles, the Utility isn’t as breathable as lighter-weight rain shells, and is best suited for cooler rainy days.

-We awarded the Arc’teryx Fraser Jacket (view at Amazon) the top spot because it has everything you need in a rain jacket.
-With an adjustable hood and hem, two hand and chest pockets with concealed zippers you can be sure that this jacket will keep you dry in any weather conditions.
+We think the Arc’teryx Fraser Jacket (view at Amazon) deserves the top spot because it has everything you need in a rain jacket.
+With an adjustable hood and hem, and two hand and chest pockets with concealed zippers, you can be sure that this jacket will keep you dry in any weather condition.
 If you're looking for a jacket that boasts versatility, try the Patagonia Calcite Jacket (view at Backcountry).
-This rain jacket is lightweight, provides a great amount of storage, and will keep you dry in a variety of weather conditions.
+This rain jacket is lightweight, provides a great amount of storage, and features a helmet-compatible hood.

 What to Look for in Men's Rain Jackets

-There are two types of rain jackets on the market: hard shell and soft shell.
-Hard shell jackets are made up of firm waterproof fabrics that will stand up to harsh wind, rain, and even snow.
+Fabric: There are two types of rain jackets on the market: hardshell and softshell.
+Hardshell jackets are made up of firm waterproof fabrics that will stand up to harsh wind, rain, and even snow.
 Since they're stiffer in nature, it's best to size them up so you have better movement in them.
 On the other hand, soft shell rain jackets are generally more lightweight and water-resistant and are great for areas with lighter weather conditions.
-No matter what fabric you're choosing, you want to choose one that will be breathable and have a moisture-wicking lining to prevent any sweat from building up on the inside so you're perfectly dry.
+No matter what fabric you're choosing, you want to choose one that will be breathable and have a moisture-wicking lining to prevent any sweat from building up on the inside.

-You'll want your rain jacket to fit comfortably but also provide adequate coverage.
-Your jacket should accommodate your size but also your movements.
-You'll want it to have a slightly stretchy-fit so you can move comfortably whether you're walking, running, or even biking through the rain.
-Many rain jackets come with adjustable cords to tighten the jackets at the hems, to help seal out the elements even further.
+Fit: You'll want your rain jacket to fit comfortably but also provide adequate coverage.
+Your jacket should accommodate your size and movements.
+You'll want it to have a slightly stretchy fit so you can move comfortably whether you're walking, running, or even biking through the rain.
+Many rain jackets also come with adjustable cords to tighten the jackets at the hems to help seal out the elements even further.

-From pockets to zippers to seam taping, you'll want to make sure your jacket is equipped with enough features to keep you and your accessories safe.
-You'll want to make sure the pockets on your rain jacket are big enough to hold your keys, phone, wallet, or any other accessories you plan to carry.
-They should also be able to warm up your hands.
-Also, pay close attention to the zippers.
-Zippers should have panels to help stop water and other elements from squeezing through their teeth.
-Seam taping is also a great feature to have, as it offers an extra layer of protection from leaks.
+Features: From pockets to zippers to seam taping, you'll want to make sure your jacket is equipped with enough features to keep you and your accessories safe.
+Exterior pockets should be big enough to hold your keys, phone, wallet, or any other accessories you plan to carry.
+They should also be able to keep your hands warm.
+Zippers are also an important consideration.
+They should have panels to help stop water and other elements from squeezing through their teeth.
+Seam taping is a great feature to have, too, as it offers an extra layer of protection from leaks.